Unable to connect locally? Contact Military OneSource via secure live chat or call 800-342-9647.

 Give Parents a Break

-The reintegration briefing provides education to returning deployers concerning reintegrating with family and community.
-Classes are held every Tuesday and Thursday from 8:00 a.m. - 9:00 a.m. in Bldg 900.
+The reintegration briefing provides education and emotional support to returning deployers concerning preparing to reunite with their family and community.
+Briefers include Military Family Life Councilors (MFLC), Chaplin’s, Mental Health Clinic, and Finance.
+Special attention is given to deployers returning from austere conditions which can sometimes result in increased presence from mental health support services.
+Classes are held every Tuesday and Thursday from 8:00 a.m. - 9:00 a.m. in building 900.
 For scheduling contact the Installation Personal Readiness (IPR) office at 801-777-3498 or DSN 312-777-3498.

 Spouses Reunion Briefing